 Information regarding eligibility for CPP disability benefits and claim forms can be obtained by calling toll-free the CPP at: 1-800-277-9914 or on the Service Canada website.
 If your claim for CPP disability benefits has been denied, you may be required to appeal or to reapply, especially if your medical condition has deteriorated.
 It is important that you send a copy of the denial or approval of your CPP disability claim to the Income Continuance Plan.

 Your monthly ICP benefit may also be reduced by other income you earn or receive, such as earnings from employment and payments from insurance companies.
-If you are receiving income from other sources, notify the Income Continuance Plan.
+If you're receiving income from other sources, notify the Income Continuance Plan.

-Members whose Income Continuance Plan benefits began on or after July 1, 2003 will have their claims indexed for inflation.
-In January, benefits are increased by the lesser of 80 percent of the average Canadian Consumer Price Index or investment earnings of the Income Continuance Plan funds in excess of three percent.
-The increase is pro-rated if you have been in receipt of ICP benefits for less than six months.
+Income Continuance Plan benefits are indexed annually for inflation.
+In January, benefits are increased by the lesser of 80 percent of the average Canadian Consumer Price Index or investment earnings of the Income Continuance Plan funds above three percent.
+The increase is pro-rated if you have been receiving ICP benefits for less than six months.

 Termination of Benefits